What is Fleet Insurance?

 What does Fleet Insurance cover?

-Depending on your individual circumstances, a Fleet Insurance policy from Swinton can provide protection for:
+Depending on your individual circumstances and cover levels chosen, a Fleet Insurance policy from Swinton can provide protection for:

-- Vehicle recovery in the event of a breakdown or accident
+- Vehicle recovery in the event of an accident or breakdown

 - Replacement locks should your keys be stolen

-- Help towards medical expenses should you or a passenger be hurt in an accident in a vehicle that’s part of your covered motor fleet
+- Support towards medical expenses should you or a passenger sustain an injury in an accident in an insured vehicle

 - Protection for personal belongings that are lost or damaged in a vehicle insured under the policy